By Kellene Bishop

 - When the jars are cooled completely be sure to wash off any of the grease or water that built up on them during the canning process otherwise they will begin to STINK to high heaven after you’ve stored them.
 (You can dramatically cut down on hard water scales in your pan and on your jars by adding about a quarter cup of white vinegar to the water before you start your processing.)

 - Replace the rings on your cooled jars that you've double-checked are sealed.
 (Some say you can leave the rings off but why would you if you don’t have to?
-The rings are great at protecting jar to jar contact and even can protect them if they slip out of your hands happen to fall to the ground.
-(I've done this several times and am amazed at how the lid protects the jar from crashing into a big mess.)
-If you ever have to leave in a hurry and pack up, you’ll be glad you had the rings on as added protection, so, in the name of preparedness why NOT put and keep them on your jars?)
+The rings are great at protecting jar to jar contact and can even protect them if they slip out of your hands and happen to fall to the ground.
+(I've done this several times and am amazed at how the lid protects the jar from crashing into a big mess) If you ever have to leave in a hurry and pack up, you’ll be glad you had the rings on as added protection, so, in the name of preparedness why NOT put and keep them on your jars?)

 - Leave the jars in a cool dry place checking the seals everyday for at least 2 weeks; then you can put them away in a more permanent cool, dry and dark storage area for longer term storage.
 So long as you keep them in ideal storage conditions these will easily last you 5 to 8 years, though old timers claim that canned meat lasts indefinitely while Mason jar manufacturers and the good ole USDA says to only trust home canned products for a year. *rolling eyes*